 A state aid is recognized if the aid is likely to be recovered and the conditions of reimbursement have been fulfilled.
-If the aid serves the purpose offsetting a cost, it must be recognized to the benefit of the profit and loss account in the period when the cost to be offset is incurred (among other revenues).
-If an aid is linked to asset acquisition, it is recognized as deferred income and during the related useful life of the underlying asset it is recognized annually in equal amounts to the benefit to the P/L.
+If the aid serves the purpose offsetting a cost, it must be recognized to the benefit of the income statement in the period when the cost to be offset is incurred (among other revenues).
+If an aid is linked to asset acquisition, it is recognized as deferred income and during the related useful life of the underlying asset it is recognised annually in equal amounts to the benefit to the P/L.

 1.19.
-Items of exceptional magnitude and occurrence
+Items of exceptional amounts and occurrence